 Advice for nominations:

 The pool of nominations for the Abelson prize includes many exceptional people.
 Nominations are most successful when they effectively describe the aspects of the nominee’s work and career that differentiate the nominee from others who have held similar positions of leadership.
-Please articulate both the specific scientific achievements and the service to the scientific community that distinguish the nominee, giving careful attention to the context and details demonstrating “signal” and “exceptional” contributions.
+Please articulate both the specific achievements and the service to the scientific community—whether through research, policy, and/or civil service -- that distinguish the nominee, giving careful attention to the context and details demonstrating “significant” and “exceptional” contributions.

 All materials become the property of AAAS.

-All materials must be received by August 1.
+All materials must be received by nomination deadline July 8, 2022.

 List of past recipients.